leclercsimon74/ImageJ-Macro-Workshop-Level-1/README.md

 Another nice option is to create a dialog window.
 This is easily done in ImageJ with the Dialog class, which allows to creation of and reading of the dialog options and creates some choices/branching based on the user input.

 Macro 4.Square_selection.ijm demonstrates both options, better to try on the Macro 4 folder (very simple nuclear images):
-- it first asks where to save the images, then the directory to process
+- Asks where to save the images, then the directory to process
-- it opens only the images that are tif.
+- Opens only the images that are tif.
 No recursive option here.
-- it opens the image, grabs the image name, renames it, and prints where the image will be saved and under which name
+- Grabs the image name, renames it, and prints where the image will be saved and under which name
-- It then creates a dialog option, with the option to pass/skip the image as a checkbox -The user needs to make a rectangle selection around the cell of interest
+- Creates a dialog option, with the option to pass/skip the image as a checkbox -The user needs to make a rectangle selection around the cell of interest
-- if it is not skipped and the selection is a rectangle:
+- **If** it is not skipped and the selection is a rectangle:
-  - grab the center of the rectangle position, and make it square
+  - Grab the center of the rectangle position, and make it square
   - Duplicate the square
   - Resize it to 100x100 pixels
   - Save as tiff
   - Close all images
-- otherwise, close the image
+- **Else**, close the image

 > [!TIP]
 > Dialog is very powerful but tends to get very ugly quickly when there are too many options.